fghaas/perconalive2014-openstacktoday/README.md

-# Greetings from Havana
-## A fresh perspective on globally distributed OpenStack
+# What is OpenStack, and what's in it for DBAs?

 Florian Haas
-OpenStack Israel
+OpenStack Today at Percona Live
-December 9, 2013
+March 31, 2013

 These slides rely on reveal.js and qrcode.js, which they expect to be checked out into sibling directories named `reveal.js` and `qrcodejs`,